 - What keeps you awake

 - What lets you sleep well

-From Lesson 94.
-Development: Are you finding and cultivating first-rate (Godlike) first-Line supervisors?
+Lesson 94.
+Development: Are you finding and cultivating first-rate first-line supervisors?

-The principal determination of worker satisfaction is “whether or not the employee gets along with his or her first-line supervisor.”
+According to Peters, the principal determination of worker satisfaction is, “whether or not the employee gets along with his or her first-line supervisor.”
 Hiring, training, and developing front line supervisors and managers should be considered a first-order STRATEGIC decision.
-Make this the priority it should be NOW, and he is not just talking about large companies, this is critical even in very small companies.
+Tom Peters says that you should make this the top priority NOW.
+It’s important to also remember that he is not just talking about large companies, this is critical even in very small companies.

 “Abiding anger at the way things are…coupled with an irrational determination to beat back the innumerable protectors of the status quo and find and implement a better way.”

-From Lesson 123.
-It might be later than you think
+Lesson 123.
+It might be later than you think.

 “A couple of minutes late is…late.
 Five minutes late is…late.
 Late is…late.
 Better late than never?-Never.
 Period.
-Ealy is not late.
+Early is not late.
 Early is respect.
 Early=I care.
 (Late is rude).

-The Little Big Things is full of these small business and life lessons.
-You may not agree with all of them, or you may find it hard to implement these lessons into your daily life, but by all means, read this book and take the time to argue with those lessons you can’t agree with.
-The book is about stimulating you to get you to think, to challenge the way you do business today.
+The Little Big Things is full of impactful small business and life lessons.
+You may not agree with all of them, or you may find it hard to implement these lessons into your daily life.
+But by all means, read this book and take the time to mull over and consider the lessons with which you can’t agree.
+The book is about stimulating you, getting you to think, and challenging the way you do business today.
 Listen to the book if you want, but keep a pen and paper close, and take notes.
-Read the print version and bend pages, highlight ideas and look for ways to inspire yourself and those around you to consider The Little Big Things.
+I recommend that you read the print version so you can bend pages, highlight ideas, and look for ways to inspire yourself and those around you to consider The Little Big Things.